chge/tasty/README.md

 Additionally, [Chrome DevTools](https://developer.chrome.com/devtools) could force current tab to lose focus, with the same results.

-Remember, you can always click on something to reset autofocus when you doesn't need to test it.
+Remember, you can always click on something to reset autofocus when you don't need to test it.

 ### Shadow DOM